The Worst Fast-Food French Fries

 So which popular fast-food chain has the worst French fries out there, health-wise?

 We rounded up the fast-food fry and tater tot orders that are just bad news.
 To determine which fast-food fries are the worst of the bunch, we looked at large-size orders from some of the most beloved chains.
 Now, here's the list of the worst fast-food fries, ranked from bad to the absolute worst.
-And if you're looking to make more diet changes, be sure to check out these 21 Best Healthy Cooking Hacks of All Time.
+And if you're looking to make more diet changes, be sure to check out the 100 Unhealthiest Foods On the Planet.

 In-N-Out Burger Fries